Diazenylium: Laboratory detections

 Although N2H+ is most often observed by astronomers because of its ease of detection, there have been some laboratory experiments that have observed it in a more controlled environment.
 The first laboratory spectrum of N2H+ was of the 1–0 rotational band in the ground vibrational level, the same microwave transition that astronomers had recently discovered in space.

 Ten years later, Owrutsky et al. performed vibrational spectroscopy of N2H+ by observing the plasma created by a discharge of a mixture nitrogen, hydrogen, and argon gas using a color center laser.
 During the pulsed discharge, the poles were reversed on alternating pulses, so the ions were pulled back and forth through the discharge cell.
 This caused the absorption features of the ions, but not the neutral molecules, to be shifted back and forth in frequency space, so a lock-in amplifier could be used to observe the spectra of just the ions in the discharge.
 The lock-in combined with the velocity modulation gave >99.9% discrimination between ions and neutrals.
 The feed gas was optimized for N2H+ production, and transitions up to J = 41 were observed for both the fundamental N–H stretching band and the bending hot band.

 Later, Kabbadj et al. observed even more hot bands associated with the fundamental vibrational band using a difference frequency laser to observe a discharge of a mixture of nitrogen, hydrogen, and helium gases.
 They used velocity modulation in the same way that Owrutsky et al. had, in order to discriminate ions from neutrals.
-They combined this with a counterpropogating beam technique to aid in noise subtraction, and this greatly increased their sensitivity.
+They combined this with a counterpropagating beam technique to aid in noise subtraction, and this greatly increased their sensitivity.
 They had enough sensitivity to observe OH+, H2O+, and H3O+ that were formed from the minute O2 and H2O impurities in their helium tank.

 By fitting all observed bands, the rotational constants for N2H+ were determined to be Be = 1.561928 cm−1 and De = 2.746e-6 cm^{−1}, which are the only constants needed to determine the rotational spectrum of this linear molecule in the ground vibrational state, with the exception of determining hyperfine splitting.
 Given the selection rule ΔJ = ±1, the calculated rotational energy levels, along with their percent population at 30 kelvins, can be plotted.
 The frequencies of the peaks predicted by this method differ from those observed in the laboratory by at most 700 kHz.